 General Rules and Regulations

 - The hunting of wild turkey is permitted statewide.
 Check local ordinances for firearm discharge restrictions.
 Firearms are permitted for turkey hunting during the Spring and Youth & Parapelegic seasons only.

 - Hunting and shooting hours for the spring seasons, including Youth/Paraplegic, end at 1:00 PM.
 All spring turkey hunters must leave the woods by 1:00 PM.

 - Limited to: shotguns, gauges 10, 12, 16, and 20 only, with shot sizes 4, 5, 6 and 7 magnum turkey loads only; and archery equipment.
 Long bow, re-curve bow and compound bow must be set at not less than forty (40) pounds for archers using fixed blade broadheads, and a minimum of fifty (50) pounds for archers using mechanical broadheads.
 Only broadhead tipped arrows with at least two (2) metal cutting edges are allowed.
 All broadheads must be seven eighths (7/8) of an inch or greater at the widest point including mechanical broadheads measured in the “open” position.

 - Hunters must carry a turkey-calling device (non-electric) while hunting.
-Calling is the only legal method for hunting wild turkey gobblers.
+Calling is the only legal method for hunting wild turkeys in the spring.

 - The use of decoys while hunting is allowed.

 - Each year, after the end of the spring turkey season, online surveys are issued to Rhode Island turkey permit holders who have a valid email address within the online licensing system.
-The completion of this survey information is vital to the turkey management program in Rhode Island and assists DEM biologists in maintaining a successful wild turkey season for our hunters.
-The Division requests your cooperation in returning the hunter survey card, whether or not you were successful.
+The completion of this survey is vital to the turkey management program in Rhode Island and assists DEM biologists in maintaining a successful wild turkey season for our hunters.
+The Division requests your cooperation in filling out the survey, regardless of success or participation in that years hunt.

 - The use of any unauthorized firearm, live decoy(s), dog(s), baiting, cooperative drive(s).